Dogswell Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Dogswell dry dog food is a grain-based kibble using a moderate amount of chicken meal as its main source of animal protein… thus earning the brand four stars.
+Dogswell Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.

 Those looking for a grain-free kibble from the same company may wish to visit our review of Dogswell Nutrisca.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.